bipio-server/bipio/CONTRIBUTING.md

 # How to contribute

 Third-party patches are essential to keeping BipIO fit and healthy.
-With tens of thousands of API's on the web ripe for integration, there's plenty of challenges and opportunity for you to be a valued community partner.
+With tens of thousands of API's on the web ripe for integration, there's plenty of challenges and opportunity for you to be a valued community partner and for BipIO to make it worth your while.
 We want to keep it as easy as possible to contribute changes that get things working in your environment.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.